hrittwik/hrittwik/README.md

 ### Hey there 👋

-I'm Hrittwik – Software QA & Testing Engineer, Cybersecurity Enthusiast, tester of apps, breaker of builds.
+I'm Hrittwik – Senior Software QA & Testing Engineer, Cybersecurity Enthusiast, Tester of apps, Breaker of builds.

 - 🐞 I break apps so users don't have to
 - 🤔 Currently figuring out why my tests failed at 3 AM